Table of Contents

 Create and configure the following elements on the online portal:

-1. Sensor (gives the relay status ON/OFF)
+1. Sensor (provides the status of the relay ON/OFF)

 2. Meter